Multicultural Marketing is Key to Your Brand’s Success – and Matters to Your Audience

 2. It accurately reflects society.

-Like we talked about earlier, the population is more diverse than ever before, and that’s an upwards trend that’s here to stay.
-Your marketing efforts should not only reflect that, but anticipate more.
-With so many disparities impacting non-white consumers and audiences, speaking to these issues in an honest and non-opportunistic way is the best route to success and lasting brand connections.
+Like we talked about earlier, the population is more diverse than ever before, and is increasingly becoming more and more so.
+Your marketing efforts should definitely reflect that and so much more.
+With so many disparities impacting non-white consumers and audiences, speaking to these issues in an honest and non-opportunistic way is always the best route to take.

 3. You’ll actually engage with the right audience.

 Broad language and vague connections no more!
-Instead of speaking to a “general market” audience whose buying and engagement habits are a shot in the dark (and usually codified as white), you’ll open up a world of conversation and, in turn, brand loyalty.
+Instead of speaking to a “general market” audience whose buying and engagement habits are a shot in the dark, you’ll open up a world of conversation and, in turn, brand loyalty.

 4. Your brand will be exposed to a much larger market.

-You’d be surprised who engages with your brand, even from afar.
-When you dip your toes in the waters of multicultural marketing, you’re traversing land and sea to reach more and more of your target audience.
+You’d be surprised who engages with your brand, even from afar (i.e. other countries).
+When you dip your toes in the waters of multicultural marketing, you’re traversing land and sea and reaching – and hopefully connecting with – more and more of your target audience.

 More specificity means more audience members will relate and engage, which means increased brand awareness and market shares for you in the long haul.